JaberQezelbash/finetune-Qwen2.5-1.5B-Instruct/README.md

 ## Motivation
-Medical Q&A is a high-impact domain where models must be **careful, consistent, and safety-aware**.
+Medical Q&A is a high-impact domain where models must be **careful, consistent, and precise**.
 However, full fine-tuning can be expensive and GPU-dependent.
 The goal of this project was to build a practical, reproducible pipeline that:
 - runs **without a GPU** (CPU-only),
 - uses **parameter-efficient fine-tuning** (LoRA) rather than updating all model weights,
 - preserves **chat/instruction formatting** via the model’s chat template, and